alexkayabula/data-vizr/README.md

-# data-vizr
+# DataVizr
-DataVizr is an that enables data processing for user products and orders.
+DataVizr is an API that enables data processing for user products and orders.